ldeo-glaciology/glaciology-intro-book/src/sections/ice_flow/other-ice-flow-models.md

 \tau_{ij}= A^{-\frac{1}{n}} \dot{\epsilon_{ij}}^{\frac{1}{n}}.
 $$

-Then we define the effective viscosity as:
+Then we define the effective viscosity as

 $$
 \eta = \frac{1}{2}  A^{-\frac{1}{n}} \dot\epsilon_E^{\frac{1}{n}-1},